And if you're just joining us, we've spent a lot of time in our first hour on that very curious New York 23 race.

 Yes, good to talk to you.

-Um I do m miss the big man.
+I do miss the big man.

 I love Rush.

-And one comment is uh who would the Republicans like to see go against uh B.O.
-Because um I haven't really heard anyone that other than um Gangrich and give me a break on that.
+I haven't really heard anyone other than Gingrich and give me a break on that.

-Um he seems to be so confident.
+He seems to be so confident.

-And can teabaggers form a union?
+And can Teabaggers form a union?

-Okay, wow, there let's which of those five shall we address first?
+Which of those five shall we address first?

 Are there Trojan horses in the Tea Party movement?